-All storefront improvements with an improvement cost of more than \$10,000 require a Design Permit.
-All storefronts in a new building or re-developed building shall conform to the following storefront design standards:
+All storefronts in a new building or re-developed building shall conform to the following storefront design standards.
+All storefront improvements with an improvement cost of more than \$10,000 require a Design Permit:

 - 1. Primary Entrance.
 All buildings with frontage along Pacific Avenue shall have a primary entrance on Pacific Avenue. - 2.
 Blank Walls.
 All buildings with frontage on Pacific Avenue or the East-West streets shall not have blank walls exceeding ten (10) feet in length.
 Blank walls shall be mitigated with trellises and/or climbing plants or other architectural or landscape elements. - 3.
 Door Entry Frequency.
 Establishments with frontage along Pacific Avenue shall provide door entries no further distant than 50 feet along the Pacific Avenue or east-west street frontage. - 4.
 Open Entries to Street.
 Street front entries shall remain unlocked and unblocked and shall remain in use during store hours. - 5.
 Unique Entrances.
 The ground floor frontage along Pacific Avenue shall be modulated, articulated, textured, colored and given such other architectural treatment to provide a visually differentiated store "front" every 25 feet. - 6.
 Entrance Design.
 Storefronts shall incorporate at least two of the following design concepts into the storefront designs. - a.
 Bay Windows.
 Provide bay windows up to 12 feet in length that may project up to 12 inches into the public ROW where the bay window has glazing on all projecting faces. - b.
 Porticos.
 Provide porticos around the entry door that may project up to 12 inches into the public ROW. - c.
 Awnings.
-Provide awnings that may overhang the sidewalk a maximum of 6 feet with a vertical clearance above the sidewalk between 8 feet and 14 feet. - d.
+Provide awnings that may overhang the sidewalk a maximum of 6 feet with a vertical clearance above the sidewalk between 8 feet and 14 feet.per Central Business District sign ordinance (awnings to be below 14 feet in height and project a maximum of 6 feet into the public ROW). - d.
 Marquis.
 Provide permanent marquis structures or canopies that project from the building at entries (maximum 10 feet in length, minimum height 8 feet above the sidewalk and maximum projection of 6 feet into the ROW). - e.
 Signs.
-Provide decorative signs that project into the ROW per Central Business District sign ordinance. - f.
-Glazing.
-The use of reflective or tinted glass in ground level show windows is prohibited.
+Provide decorative signs that project into the ROW per Central Business District sign ordinance.